Spicy Plucking Bread (A.K.A Monkey Bread)

 Here is the recipe for Spicy Plucking Bread.

-3/4 cup pepper jelly (any flavor) (I like to add the matching fresh fruit, but you don’t have to.)
+- 3/4 cup pepper jelly (any flavor) (we like to add the matching fresh fruit, but you don’t have to.)

 What to do: